00:00

 “Y un tarado.”

-(“You're on their side?
+(“You're on her side?
 And you're against us.
 Arai, you're an ally of the demons.
 You're an undercover spy!”
 “And a moron.”)

-• The Spanish translator used "tarado", which means "moron", as a play on "infiltrado", which means "infiltrator".
-However, even "moron" seems to be a milder translation, and I had trouble finding this translation because the YouTube transcript marked it as an taboo word, like the f-word, and covered it with "[_]".
+• The Spanish translator used "tarado", which means "stupid", as a play on "infiltrado", which means "infiltrator".
+However, even "stupid" seems to be a milder translation, and I had trouble finding this translation because the YouTube transcript marked it as an taboo word, like the f-word, and covered it with "[_]".

 日本語